CastroForGeorgia/GA-5/content/_campaign/welcome-hub/rules/content-standards.md

 ## 🪧 Messaging Style

 - **Affirmative > Negative**
-  → “We believe 40 hours should be enough to raise a family.”
+  → "We believe 40 hours should be enough to raise a family."
-  ← not: “We oppose the current system.”
+  ← not: "We oppose the current system."

 - **People > Problems**
-  → “Low income families in Mechanicsville are organizing for fair rent.”
+  → "Low income families in Mechanicsville are organizing for fair rent."
-  ← not: “Housing policy in Atlanta is broken.”
+  ← not: "Housing policy in Atlanta is broken."

 - **Actionable > Abstract**
-  → “Join this week’s field training”
+  → "Join this week's field training"
-  ← not: “Stay involved over the long term”
+  ← not: "Stay involved over the long term"

 ---